Gao Region

 Gao (Bambara: ߜߊߏ ߘߌߣߋߖߊ tr.
 Gao Dineja) is a region in northeastern Mali.
 The capital city is Gao.

 Geography

 The region is bordered to the north by Kidal Region, to the west by Tombouctou Region and Taoudénit Region, to the east by the Ménaka Region, and most of the south by Niger (Tahoua Region and Tillabéri Region), sharing a portion of the southern border with Burkina Faso (Sahel Region).

-Demographics

-Common ethnicities in the Gao Region include the Songhai, Bozo, Tuareg, Bambara, and Kounta.
 The towns include Gao, Bourem, and Bamba.

+Etymology

+The name of the Gao Region comes from its capital of the same name.
+Older writings refer to the city variously as Kaukau, Kounkou, Kookou, and Kawkaw.
+Al-Bakrī stated that the name of the city originated as an onomatopoeia for the distinctive sound of local tom-tom drums, which were played when the king sat down to eat.

+In his French translation of Tarikh al-Sudan, Houdas proposed an alternative explanation for the city's name.
+He argued that it comes from the Songhay Kokoy Korya–meaning the "king's town" in reference to its status as the capital–suggesting this phrase was mistaken for a toponym.

+History